 U.S. Air Force officials are placing a keener eye on their spending for maintenance of the fleet, and specifically trying to figure out why the cost of using contractor logistics support (CLS) contracts is rising faster than its own organic depot system, says Lt.
 Gen. C.R.
 Davis, military deputy for Air Force acquisition.

-Over the past few years, the Air Force — and theoverall — has been more diligent in crafting contracts with more favorable terms for the government to avoid overpaying for developing and buying goods and services.
+Over the past few years, the Air Force — and the Pentagon overall — has been more diligent in crafting contracts with more favorable terms for the government to avoid overpaying for developing and buying goods and services.
 For nearly a decade, the Pentagon seemingly overpaid on a host of cost-plus contracts that overran their targets — some in the billions of dollars.

 The Air Force now is turning its green eye shades toward the operations and sustainment world, where contractors earn billions maintaining aircraft fleets.
 In sustainment, “I don’t think we have gone to the same level of sophistication of these contracts as we need to,” Davis tells Aviation Week.